Welcome to the Department of French!

 A: In order to receive a language citation in French Studies, students should have completed 2.0 full-course equivalent credits of FSL courses at the 300+ level or 2.0 full-course equivalent credits of FRE courses at the 200+ level with a minimum grade of B- in each course.
 Please note that a combination of both FRE and FSL courses cannot qualify for the citation.

 Students should note that, as explained in the About Programs of Study section of the Academic Calendar, the Language Citation is not equivalent to an academic program and that enrolment in a program is not necessary in order to earn the recognition bestowed by the Citation.

 Eligible students must submit a copy of their academic records to the Undergraduate Counsellor and indicate the courses they wish to be considered for the Citation.

 Q: I am currently a U of T student and one of the FSL/FRE courses I would like to take is full.
 How can I register in this course?

 A: Students cannot register for “E” courses on ACORN; students are enrolled at the Department upon acceptance.
-Admission is by permission of the instructor and the Associate Chair.
-Applicants must follow the procedures outlined in The Guidelines for Independent Study Topics https://www.french.utoronto.ca/other-courses/fre-491h492h-independent-study and submit the application form for Senior Essay and Independent Study Proposal, duly signed by their supervisor, to the Associate Chair, Undergraduate Studies.
-An electronic version of the application must be forwarded to Undergraduate Counsellor
+Admission is limited to students in a French major or specialist program and requires the permission and commitment of the instructor and the Associate Chair, Undergraduate Studies.
+Applicants must follow the procedures outlined in The Guidelines for Independent Study Topics and submit the application form for Senior Essay and Independent Study Proposal, duly signed by their supervisor, to the Associate Chair, Undergraduate Studies.
+An electronic version of the application must be forwarded to Undergraduate Counsellor.

-Q: What are my career options after completing a Specialist or Major in French?
+Q: What are my career options after completing a French minor?